braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/android/integration/standard_integration.md

 ### Step 4: Set Your Firebase credentials

 {% alert warning %}
-The **Legacy** Cloud Messaging API Server Key is required to configure Android Push in Braze.
-Using the "Firebase Cloud Messaging API (V1)" Key will fail to send push.
+The **Legacy** Cloud Messaging API server key is required to configure Android Push in Braze.
+Using the Firebase Cloud Messaging API (V1) credentials will not allow you to send push notifications.
 {% endalert %}

-First, you must locate your Firebase server key and sender ID in the [Firebase developers console][58].
-Select your Firebase project and go to **Settings > Cloud Messaging** and copy the Server Key and Sender ID:
+First, you must locate your Cloud Messaging API server key and sender ID in the [Firebase developers console][58].
+Select your Firebase project and go to **Settings > Cloud Messaging** and copy the **Cloud Messaging API (Legacy) Server Key** and **Sender ID**:

 ![The Firebase platform under "Settings" and then "Cloud Messaging" will display your server ID and server key.][80]